 Energy Modeling – starting at $200 plus other review/audit fees

 Calculate the savings impact of different energy efficiency strategies for your house – before building!
 Using software approved by the US Dept. of Energy, we create a computer-based simulation that models the energy use of the house.
 After establishing the as-built or as-designed base case, I “test-drive” strategies such as upgrading windows, improving insulation, improving HVAC design, upgrading HVAC equipment, upgrading appliances, etc. With local utility rates programmed in, the software calculates the real dollar savings achieved by these options – helping homeowners and builders make the best decisions to lower the total cost of ownership.

 The software also establishes the home’s relative efficiency (HERS index).
-This index is required for energy efficient mortgages (EEMs) and to establish eligibility for the $2000 new home Federal tax credit – payable to the builder.
+This index is required for energy efficient mortgages (EEMs).

 Still want to know more?
 See these articles on energy audits – or give us a call or send an email.